Skip to content

 1. Navigate to the "People" section, then click on the "Advanced Search" link.

-Though the interface may seem a bit overwhelming at first, you'll quickly get the hang of it.
+This interface may seem a bit overwhelming at first, you'll quickly get the hang of it.

 Searching with Specific Fields